thybag/json-api-rehydrate/readme.md

 Alternately you can;

-* Install using NPM `run npm install json-api-rehydrate`
+* Install using NPM run `npm install json-api-rehydrate`
+* Install using Bower run `bower install json-api-rehydrate`

 ## Basic usage